CourseReps/ECEN489-Spring2015/developers.md

 permalink: /Developers.html
 ---

+##The ScoutOut Company
+ScoutOut is a young startup located in the small town of College Station, Texas.
+Comprised primarily of talented engineers from the top tier public university of Texas A&M, this startup continues to make traction in the neighboring cities of Austin, Dallas, and Houston.
+The company was formed in January 2015 when many students met and fell in love with the concept while working in a special topics course with their advisors, Dr. Chamberland and Dr. Huff.
+A few short months later, ScoutOut has completed their Minimum Viable Project and are moving towards a full nationwide launch.

+##Divisions
 This initiative is supported by a team of highly talented engineers with complementary skill sets.
 Management is performed through a flat structure, yet members have well defined tasks attuned to individual strengths.
 Every member on the team possesses valuable hands-on experience and a list of pertinent accomplishments.